dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 #### About This Plugin
 This plugin overrides standard HTML's (boring and uncustomizable) autofill feature with a pretty looking and highly functional alternative.
-It creates a search widget that autofills from the titles of products, blog posts, events, pages, or anything else you choose.
+It is entirely free, super lightweight, easy to configure, and looks smooth.

-It utilizes Lea Verou's excellent [Awesomplete](https://leaverou.github.io/awesomplete/) in a way that is optimized for WordPress and easy to customize.
+Search Autocomplete by Dotcomjungle works by creating a search widget that autofills from the titles of products, blog posts, events, pages, or anything else you choose.
+It utilizes Lea Verou's excellent [Awesomplete](https://leaverou.github.io/awesomplete/) to a create smooth, fast, and customizable autofill functionality.
 Search Autocomplete's features include:
 * Autocomplete that matches anywhere in the text
 * Customizable color themes to match your sites themes